What is malaria?

 To prevent mosquito bites, the CDC advises you:

 - Use insect repellent on exposed skin.
-Choose repellent that has 20% to 35% N,N-Diethyl-meta-toluamide (DEET).
+Choose repellent that has greater than or equal to 20% N,N-diethyl-meta-toluamide (DEET).
+Repellents used on a child should contain no more than 30% DEET.

 - Wear long-sleeved clothing and long pants if you are outdoors at night.